 Denver Health Paramedics is a proud partner of the Department of Homeland Security's "Stop the Bleed" campaign.
-Denver Health Paramedics - EMS Education provides the BCON (Bleedng Control) course that is approved through the American College of Surgeons.
+Denver Health Paramedics - EMS Education provides the BCON (Bleeding Control) course that is approved through the American College of Surgeons.

-The course was developed by Dr. Peter Pons and the staff and Denver Health EMS Education in response to efforts by the U.S. Departments of Homeland Security and Health and Human Services to increase collaboration between law enforcement, the fire service and EMS, and the public in responding to active shooter/IED/mass casualty events.
+The course was developed by Dr. Peter Pons and the staff of Denver Health EMS Education in response to efforts by the U.S. Departments of Homeland Security and Health and Human Services to increase collaboration between law enforcement, the fire service and EMS, and the public in responding to active shooter/IED/mass casualty events.
 B-Con is consistent with the recommendations of the Hartford Consensus on Improving Survival from Active Shooter Events.

+Heartsaver courses are designed for anyone with little or no medical training who needs a course completion card for job, regulatory (for example, OSHA), or other requirements.
+These courses can also be taken by anyone who wants to be prepared for an emergency in any setting.
+For many Heartsaver courses, students receive a course completion card that is valid for 2 years.
 Acting immediately in the event of a cardiac arrest can greatly improve a person's chances of survival.
 CPR and the use of an automatic defibrillator (AED) are two tools that community members can learn to help someone in a heart-related emergency.

 When registering you can choose from three different registration options 1) CPR AED only, 2) First Aid only, or 3) both sections.